tonyespy/edgex-docs/docs_src/design/adr/0006-Service-Registry.md

 level=ERROR app=device-virtual source=init.go:45 msg="Couldn't register to metadata service: Get \"http://localhost:3112/api/v1/deviceservice/name/device-virtual\": dial tcp 127.0.0.1:3112: connect: connection refused\n"
 ```

-**Note** - in order to run this second test, the easiest way to do so is to remove remove and reinstall the snap vs. manually wiping
+**Note** - in order to run this second test, the easiest way to do so is to remove and reinstall the snap vs. manually wiping
 out device-virtual's configuration in Consul.
 I could have also stopped the service, modified the configuration directly in Consul,
 and restarted the service.